samedit66/coloredstrings/README.md

 With a wide variety of options to force terminal color or not, `coloredstrings` respects common environment conventions (in order of precedence - higher precedence goes first):

-- **`FORCE_COLOR`** or : if set, this variable can be used to force color output even when detection would otherwise disable it (for example, when output is being piped).
+- **`FORCE_COLOR`**: if set, this variable can be used to force color output even when detection would otherwise disable it (for example, when output is being piped).
 Following values are supported:
   - `FORCE_COLOR<=0` - same as `ColorMode.NO_COLOR` or `NO_COLOR` environment variable
   - `FORCE_COLOR=1` - same as `ColorMode.ANSI_16`
   - `FORCE_COLOR=2` - same as `ColorMode.EXTENDED_256`
   - `FORCE_COLOR>=3` - same as `ColorMode.TRUE_COLOR`

-- **`NO_COLOR`**: if this environment variable is present (with any value beside empty string), coloredstrings will avoid emitting color escape sequences.
+- **`NO_COLOR`**: if this environment variable is present (with any value other than an empty string), coloredstrings will avoid emitting color escape sequences.
 This is the community-standard way for users to opt out of colored output.

 - **`CLICOLOR_FORCE`**: same as `FORCE_COLOR`.